 Last summer, as well as every other summer in the history of our family, the girls eat us out of house and home just because they are home and not necessarily occupied every single second of the day like they are at school.
 When this happened again over spring break a couple months ago, I came up with an idea to (hopefully) solve the issue.

-Instead of just getting to have a gorilla bar (thanks to Sophia, this is what we call granola bars around here) or a Gogurt or a string cheese or some crackers or whatever whenever they asked, they each have a bin (I just love bins, don’t you?) with their snacks for the week in it.
+Instead of just getting to have a granola bar or a Gogurt or a string cheese or some crackers or whatever whenever they asked, they each have a bin (I just love bins, don’t you?) with their snacks for the week in it.
 These are, of course, things that don’t need to be refrigerated.
 Any refrigerated items, like cheese and Gogurts, are in the fridge in a plastic bag with their names on it.

 They can eat this food whenever they want.
 I don’t care if it’s all gone on Monday, but they can’t ask for more.
 The one exception is that they can have fruit whenever they like, though that is also gone when it is gone.
 (Oh, and don’t you love my stylish 70’s carpet-covered shelves in my basement stairway?
-Neither do I.) Also, Joel bought a box of ice-cream bars, and there is a chart on the fridge for those.
+Neither do I.) Also, my husband bought a box of ice-cream bars, and there is a chart on the fridge for those.
 They just check off theirs as they eat them.
-Technically, they get one per day, but it is Monday and Sophia has already eaten all of hers.
-C’est la Vie!
+Technically, they get one per day, but it is Monday and my youngest has already eaten all of hers.

 See what we’ve done with snack bins in later years here: Summer Snack Bins

 Today went like an absolute dream.
-All of these things were designed to help them be a bit more self-sufficient, and I think it worked wonderfully.
+All of these things were designed to help them be more self-sufficient, and it worked wonderfully.

-Bria came down and practiced (I guess I’ll talk about practicing in another post as this one is already a novel and if you’re still here I’m totally impressed) at 8:00 this morning, then got to work on her jobs.
-The other two ate breakfast and started on their jobs while Bria practiced, but right at 9:00 Chloe got her practice time and at 9:45, Sophia did.
-Everybody managed to complete their jobs in a completely satisfactory manner with very little help from yours truly.
-This is especially amazing because remember how I’ve been a bit of an invalid this last week?
-And when a mommy can’t walk without screaming in pain, not much housework gets done.
-Add to that an insane last week of school kind of schedule and you really didn’t want to see the state of my bathroom or kitchen.
+My oldest came down and practiced her violin (I guess I’ll talk about practicing in another post as this one is already a novel and if you’re still here I’m totally impressed) at 8:00 this morning, then got to work on her jobs.
+The other two ate breakfast and started on their jobs while she practiced, but right at 9:00 my middle got her practice time and at 9:45, the youngest did.
+Everybody managed to complete their jobs in a completely satisfactory manner with very little help from mom.

 My main goal has been self-reliance and independence this year, and I really tried to keep that in mind as I “designed” our summer this year.